Jerusalem ~ God's Chosen City

 Nehemiah 2:17: Then I said to them, “You see the trouble we are in: Jerusalem lies in ruins, and its gates have been burned with fire.
 Come, let us rebuild the wall of Jerusalem, and we will no longer be in disgrace.

-19. The Temple Mount Platform was then later enlarged tremendously by King Herod in 19 BC.
+19. The Temple Mount Platform was enlarged by the Hasmoneans in around 140 BC and then later enlarged tremendously by King Herod in 19 BC.

 21. It was at this temple built by Herod that Christ and the disciples would minister.